dimagi/commcare-cloud/hosting_docs/source/operations/2-deploys.rst

 This document outlines how to recover from issues which are enountered when performing deploys from ``commcare-cloud``.

-Make sure you are up to date with the documented process for `deploying to servers <deploy.md>`_.
+Make sure you are up to date with the above documented process for deploying code changes.

 All commands listed here will be run from your control machine which has ``commcare-cloud`` installed.